Holiday Stress and How to Avoid It

 Emotions of all kinds run high during the holidays.
 The same people who report feelings of extreme stress also report feelings of love and high spirits.
 However, stress levels increase across the entire US.
 Underneath all of these happier feelings is a rising tension.

 Women are more likely to be stressed out during the holidays than men.
 In many households, women are the people behind all of the holiday celebrations.
-Whether it’s Christmas shopping, putting up decorations, or making arrangements for travelling, it’s likely to be heavy on the woman in the house.
+Whether it’s Christmas shopping, putting up decorations, or making arrangements for traveling, it’s likely to be heavy on the woman in the house.
 Women are twice as likely to report doing the work behind festivities than men.
-Women also have a harder time relaxing during the holidays, and are thus more susceptible to developing unhealthy coping mechanisms.
+Women also have a harder time relaxing during the holidays and are thus more susceptible to developing unhealthy coping mechanisms.

 For both men and women, holiday stress looks different from normal stress.
 Despite generally having time off work, workplace stress does not disappear during the holidays.
 On top of this year-round stress, adults are struck with a feeling of extra duty and responsibility, normally feeling as though they have some expectation from their family they may not meet.